xmartlabs/Bender/Documentation/Importing.md

 If the default optimizers do not fill your needs you might want to add custom optimizers.
 Also keep in mind that Bender does not support every function implemented in TensorFlow so it might be that you use not supported ops.
 In this case you can create a custom layer as explained below.
 We are open to receive Pull Requests implementing more layers.

 To create an optimizer, create a class that conforms to `TFOptimizer`.
 A TFOptimizer does just have one simple function:

 ```swift
 func optimize(graph: TFGraph)
 ```

-After you create the optimizer, you have to add it to your `TFConverter` like this;
+After you create the optimizer, you have to add it to your `TFConverter` like this:

 ```swift
 let converter = TFConverter.default()